AFLplusplus/LibAFL/fuzzers/frida_libpng/README.md

 (but you need to grab msys2 for compiling libpng)

 1. Install and setup msys2 (https://www.msys2.org/)
-1.1 If you prefer to compile libpng with clang, you can install it and its dependecy with
+2. (Optional) If you prefer to compile libpng with clang, you can install it and its dependecy with
 ```
 pacman -S mingw-w64-x86_64-clang
 pacman -S mingw-w64-clang-x86_64-zlib